tysmidy/Payroll-Portfolio-Project/README.md

 - goint to start working on entering in rates/hours to get gross, move on from there to crazy logic

 - note, look for inspo for interfaces

+9/12
+- light day, worked on refactoring my HTML based off of one time card, if I want muti later I'll have to refactor it